Skip to content

 Caterpillars and Beetle Larvae

-Especially moths or small beetle species like to lay their eggs on basil leaves.
-The emerging caterpillars then eat through the basil leaves–often quickly and visibly, leaving variously sized holes and other feeding marks.
+Especially certain types of beetles and caterpillars like to lay their eggs on basil leaves.
+The emerging caterpillars then eat through the leaves.

-Tip: Check leaves for eggs or larvae and carefully remove them.
+Tip: Check the leaves for eggs or larvae and carefully remove them by hand.

 Burns

-Sometimes, it’s not animals behind the holes, but environmental factors.
-If the leaves are watered during midday heat and get wet, small tissue damage can occur due to the magnifying glass effect, which later looks like feeding damage.
+When basil is watered during the heat of the day and the leaves get wet, small tissue damage can occur due to the magnifying glass effect, which later looks like feeding damage.

 Tip: Water basil in the morning or evening directly at the root area, not from above over the leaves.